iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 Here we have our transcription unit: the constitutive promoter, rbs, GFP CDS, and terminator, in a plasmid backbone (reminder, we're using [SBOL Visual](https://sbolstandard.org/visual-about/) for representing genetic designs).

 But let us consider some of the **requirements** that need to be addressed to meet your aim, and how those may affect other stages of the DBTL cycle and vice-versa.
 - What are the parts you should use for your constructs?
-Or what do you have available, and what do you need to procure?
+What do you have available, and what do you need to procure?
 - How can you model the performance of the desired function and how the parts will work together?
 - How will you build these constructs?
-Or conversely, how will your build plan influence your designs?
+How will your build plan influence your designs?
 - What chassis will you be using?
 Even more specific, what strain you will be using?
 - Once built, how will you test and measure the function of your constructs?
 What will be your positive and negative controls?

-You will answer some of these questions throughout the bootcamp, including some of the self-imposed constraints we have in place.
+You will address some of these questions throughout the bootcamp, including some of the self-imposed constraints we have in place.
 - The parts we have selected are well-characterized and we will go into more detail about them in the Parts section below.
 - You will model the effect of constitutive promoters on GFP expression
 - You will build these constructs with parts available in the iGEM Distribution Kit.
 All of the basic parts in the Kit are in a Type IIS Assembly format, so you will be using Golden Gate Assembly.